Riley T. Keenan

 Assistant Professor of Law

-Riley Keenan teaches and writes in the field of federal courts and constitutional law.
-His scholarship examines the procedural and remedial aspects of constitutional litigation and the role of courts in enforcing individual rights and structural principles.
-Riley's work has appeared or will appear in the Minnesota Law Review, the Alabama Law Review, the University of Pennsylvania Journal of Constitutional Law, and the Cornell Law Review and has been cited in leading casebooks on constitutional law and civil procedure.
+Riley Keenan teaches and writes in the fields of federal courts and constitutional law.
+His scholarship examines the procedural and remedial aspects of constitutional litigation, including the role of courts in enforcing individual rights and structural constitutional principles.
+Riley's work has appeared or will appear in the Minnesota Law Review, the Alabama Law Review, the University of Pennsylvania Journal of Constitutional Law, and the Cornell Law Review.
+His work has also been cited in leading casebooks on constitutional law and civil procedure.

 Journal Articles